vrushali-87/CODSOFT-Landing-page/README.md

 #codsoft-landing page
 level 1(task 2) -landing page
-here i have conpleted the task by making a landing page for codsoft using html and css
+here i have completed the task by making a landing page for codsoft using html and css